Why More Is Not Always Best: Economic Growth

 Why Bigger Isn't Always Better: The Story of Economic Growth

-Imagine this: you're running a lemonade stand.
+Let's start with a very simple example, you're running a lemonade stand.
 Last summer, you sold 100 glasses.
 This summer, you manage 120 glasses.
 Boom!
-You've experienced economic growth (and hopefully avoided sticky hands and bees).
+You've experienced economic growth).
 That’s the basic idea behind one of the most important concepts in IB Economics: economic growth.
-But unlike our lemonade empire, real-world economies are a tad more complicated.
+But unlike your lemonade empire, real-world economies are a tad more complicated.

 Economic growth means an increase in a country’s real GDP over time.
 We focus on real GDP because it adjusts for inflation.
 Nominal GDP might say we’re richer, but if prices have gone up, we might not actually be better off.
 Real GDP gives us a clearer picture.

 Growth happens when a country produces more stuff - thanks to better tools, more workers, or cleverer ways of doing things (like a robot that pours lemonade).
-These days productivity is key for any significant economic growth.
+These days productivity and technology are key for any significant economic growth.

 Two Types of Growth: Actual vs Potential

 Imagine you're playing football on a half-sized pitch.
 You could still score goals, but you’re not using the full field.
-That's actual growth - using more of what you already have.
+That's actual growth - making more efficient use of what you already have.
 When you open up the whole pitch (say, by adding more players or upgrading your stadium), you’re looking at potential growth.

 Actual growth: The economy moves from operating below capacity to using more of its existing resources.